Manerajuri, Sangli: History

+The following legend is told about the establishment of the village.
+Mani and Malli were two Daityas, both of whom were the devotees of Shiva.
+They had an enemy by name Khandoba who was also a worshipper of Shiva.
+None could overcome each other.
+Khandoba then went to the south of Dandoba hill and established a township which is the present Khanderajuri.
+Mani established his kingdom to the east of the same hill and it came to be called Manerajuri.

 The villages of Manerajuri and Arag were granted to Anubai, the younger daughter of the first Peshva Balaji Vishwanath, who was married to Naravanrao Ghorpade (formerly Joshi), regarded as the son of Santaji Ghorpade.
 Prior to this, the rights of these villages were held by the Garud family, who opposed Anubai taking possession of the villages.
 This brought Balaji Vishvanath on the scene who succeeded in taking over the villages and handing them over to Anubai.
 Narayanrav died without leaving any heir, and hence Anubai adopted one.
 It was at this time that two vadas were built, one each at Manerajuri and Arag.
 At the very same time, a kunda for the Rambling spring which is nearby the Maha-dev temple of the village was built.
 It is 1.85 m2 (20 square feet) and can be approached by a flight of steps.

 Crops

 Manerajuri has two hamlets, viz., those of Yogevadi and Lugadevadi.
 The chief crops grown are Grapes. turmeric, capsicum, groundnut, jowar and sugarcane.
 Plantains and mangoes are also produced and are generally sent to the Sangli market.
 Practically the entire crop of sugarcane is sold to the sugar factory near Madhavnagar.
 There is a small community of weavers weaving plain cloth and saris on hand looms.
 Tasgaon taluka, is one of the leading taluka in grape producer in India; and Manerajuri is leading village in Tasgaon taluka in grape producing, bottom line is Manerajuri is leading grape producing village in India.